 Bill Quigley is a law professor and Director of the Law Clinic and the Gillis Long Poverty Law Center at Loyola University New Orleans.
 Bill has been an active public interest and human rights lawyer since 1977.
 Bill has served as counsel with a wide range of public interest organizations on issues including Katrina social justice issues, public housing, voting rights, death penalty, living wage, human rights, civil liberties, educational reform, constitutional rights and civil disobedience.
 Bill has litigated numerous cases with the NAACP Legal Defense and Educational Fund, Inc., the Advancement Project, and with the ACLU of Louisiana where he was General Counsel for over 15 years.
 He has been an active lawyer with School of the Americas Watch and the Institute for Justice and Democracy in Haiti.
 Bill served as Legal Director of the Center for Constitutional Rights in NYC from 2009 to 2011 before returning to Loyola.
 He has served as an advisor on human and civil rights to Human Rights Watch USA, Amnesty International USA, and served as the Chair of the Louisiana Advisory Committee to the US Commission on Civil Rights.

-Jamie Underwood is a partner on Alston & Bird, LLP’s IP Litigation Team, where she spearheads the firm’s Section 337 practice.
-Jamie focuses on working with both complainants and respondents to resolve investigations before the U.S. International Trade Commission and related matters before customs and the Federal Circuit.
-She also litigates in other appellate and trial courts, where she handles a variety of IP, antitrust and complex commercial disputes.
-In addition, Jamie advises clients on legislative and policy issues before Congress, federal agencies and the administration.
+Jamie D. Underwood is a partner and global IP strategist in Latham & Watkins’ International Trade Commission (ITC) and Intellectual Property Practices.
+Jamie uses her first chair experience to help complainants, respondents, and third parties resolve investigations before the ITC and associated matters before Customs and the Federal Circuit.
+She has advocated for clients in over 50 Section 337 actions involving a wide range of products and industries, and also as an expert in ITC-related arbitration.
+In addition, Jamie advises entities on policy issues before Congress, federal agencies, and the Administration.
 Her work and leadership have been recognized by Chambers USA and the IAM Patent 1000.
 She serves on the Federal Circuit Bar Association’s board of governors, on IPO’s ITC Committee and on the ITC Trial Lawyers Association’s Executive Committee.
 She has also participated in multiple World Trade Organization Ministerial Conferences as an NGO delegate.

 Marco Simons is the Americas Regional Program Director for Earthrights International.
 Marco has served as counsel on transnational corporate accountability cases including Doe v.
 Unocal, Wiwa v.
 Shell, Bowoto v.
 Chevron, and Maynas Carijano v.
 Occidental Petroleum, and submitted amicus briefs in numerous other cases.
 He has written or coauthored several articles and publications on corporate accountability for earth rights abuses as well as taught college and law school courses on human rights.
 Marco previously worked for ERI on the Robert L. Bernstein Fellowship in International Human Rights after graduating from Yale Law School.
 Prior to returning to ERI, he clerked for the Honorable Dorothy Wright Nelson on the U.S. Court of Appeals for the Ninth Circuit and worked for the civil rights law firm Hadsell & Stormer, which was co-counsel on Doe v.
 Unocal and Bowoto v.
 Chevron.